Local ministry is important to our congregation, and we are always looking for ways to grow wider in the service of our neighbors.

 Dominican Republic Partnership: Since 1995, our congregation has shared with other Presbyterian churches in an ongoing mission partnership with a congregation on the northern coast of the Dominican Republic.
 Each spring, we send a group of 30 adults and youth to the island to share with our Dominican friends in medical, educational, outreach, and worship ministries.
 Check out the partnership blog.
 Our next trip is scheduled for March 14-21, 2020.
 Click here to register.

 City Rescue Mission: Through a variety of activities, we stay connected to the mission and ministry of New Castle’s City Rescue Mission.
-Collecting food for them here at our church, serving lunch with them at the Mission, hosting an annual Mardi Gras banquet in our Social Hall–we are inspired by the long-standing work of the Mission in our wider community.
+Collecting food for them here at our church, serving lunch with them at the Mission, we are inspired by the long-standing work of the Mission in our wider community.

 Click here to view all our mission partners.